-As many of you may know, October is National Breast Cancer Awareness Month, an annual campaign to raise awareness of this terrible disease.
+As many of you may know, October is National Breast Cancer Awareness Month, an annual campaign to raise awareness of this terrible disease, educate on the importance of early detection and provide support for those affected.
 With the help of this campaign, there is now earlier detection, education and support services for those who suffer from this terrible disease.
 It is estimated that 1 in 8 women will be diagnosed with breast cancer in their lifetime.
 Aside from skin cancer, breast cancer is the most common cancer affecting women today.
-1

 Although there is no precise cause of breast cancer, studies have shown that there are preventative steps you can take to decrease your risk of developing breast cancer: